However, none of that matters if you can’t afford to travel due to monthly expenses at home.

 4 // Minimize your core monthly payments.

-Most of us pay rent or a mortgage, car payments, student loans, and insurance that absolutely must be paid each month.
+Most of us have rent or a mortgage, car payments, student loans, and insurance that absolutely must be paid each month.
 While these expenses are not necessarily bad, they can be streamlined.

 I know far too many people with car payments over $450.
 Why?
 Because they bought a car that was too expensive for their income.
 Consider buying a car only if you don’t have one and need it, or the one you have now costs more in mechanic bills than its Kelley Blue Book value.